-The TPS57160-Q1 device is a 60-V 1.5-A step-down regulator with an integrated high-side MOSFET.
+The TPS57140-Q1 device is a 42-V, 1.5-A step-down regulator with an integrated high-side MOSFET.
 Current-mode control provides simple external compensation and flexible component selection.
-A low-ripple pulse-skip mode reduces the no load, input supply current to 116 μ A. Using the enable pin, shutdown supply current is reduced to 1.5 μ A.
+A low-ripple pulse-skip mode reduces the no-load, regulated output supply current to 116 μA.
+When the enable pin is in the low state, the shutdown current is reduced to 1.5 μA.